-Love Your River aims to improve river habitat for wildlife across the county.
+Love Your River worked to improve river habitat for wildlife across the county.
 Projects work with community members and schools to improve engagement, knowledge and skills around the importance of our watercourses.
 Much of this work is in partnership with the Trust's Living Landscape team.
 Find out more about their work here.

-The Urban Team are working throughout 2020 to install demonstration rain gardens within the catchment.
+The Urban Team have been working throughout 2020 to install demonstration rain gardens within the catchment.
 These will be examples that others can follow in their own gardens and grounds.
 Rain gardens can help store rain water coming off roofs, and slow it's flow back into rivers reducing flooding.
 They also help filter and clean water before it goes back to the river and can create nice green, pollinator friendly features in gardens.
 More information on rain gardens can be found here.

 The aim of all of this work is to improve the biodiversity of our rivers, improve river quality and potentially help reduce flooding.

 Gloucestershire Wildlife Trust's urban team support communities to improve and maintain local green spaces for wildlife.
 We have been working in Kingsway, Gloucester, since 2018 helping local residents learn about wildlife and enhance habitat.
 We have been working in partnership with the Kingsway Wildlife and Sustainability Group, find out more about the group here.
-This project is funded by The National Lottery Heritage Fund, Gloucestershire County Council and Gloucester City Council.
+This project was funded by The National Lottery Heritage Fund, Gloucestershire County Council and Gloucester City Council.
 This project completed in 2019, however the Kingsway Wildlife and Sustainability group are still running events, volunteer days and a variety of activities to make Kingsway a better place for wildlife.